Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Equations of Ambipolar Diffusion

+The thermal evolution equation tracks the internal temperature $T(t)$ of the neutron star, which controls the $p$-$n$ collision timescale $\tau_{pn}$, and the $p\leftrightarrow n$ conversion rate $\lambda$.
+The temperature profile is spatially uniform in our model because thermal conduction is fast compared to the timescales of interest.
+The heat capacity $C_V$ is that of degenerate neutrons, $\dot{q}_\nu$ is the volume averaged neutrino cooling rate due to murca reactions, and $\dot{q}_{amb}$ is the volume averaged ambipolar heating rate due to $p$-$n$ friction.
+Further details are described in \cite{beloborodov_magnetar_2016}.

-where $\vec{B}$ is the magnetic field, $n_p$ the proton number density, $n_n$ the neutron number density, $\vec{v}_p$ the proton velocity, and $\vec{v}_n$ the neutron velocity.
-The deviation from chemical $\beta$-equilibrium is $\Delta\mu = \mu_p + \mu_e - \mu_n$, and $\lambda$ determines the rate of $\beta$ reactions.
-In the core, we set $\lambda$ according to the modified urca reaction rates given by \cite{Sawyer_1989}.
-The value of $\lambda$ in the crust is given in Appendix~\ref{beta_reactions}.
-Below we describe the calculation of the velocity fields $\vec{v}_p$ and $\vec{v}_n$ in each region of the star: the core, the crust, and the upper crust/magnetosphere.
+In the core, $\lambda$ is set according to the modified urca reaction rates given by \cite{Sawyer_1989}.
+The value of $\lambda$ in the lower crust is given by the simplified model of $\beta$-reactions described in Appendix~\ref{beta_reactions}.
+In the upper crust and magnetosphere, $\lambda$ and the $n/p$ ratio are irrelevant, since the matter behaves as a single MHD fluid with a frozen $\vec{B}$.

+Velocity fields $\vec{v}_p$ and $\vec{v}_n$ are described by equations stated below.
+The fluid motions are treated differently in the core, lower crust, upper crust, and magnetosphere.
+These four regions are defined in Section~\ref{numerical_setup}.
+We do not impose sharp boundaries between the different regions, but instead implement transition layers by smoothly interpolating the velocity fields from one region to the next as a function of local fluid variables.
+For example, the transition from core to crust is determined by the local baryon density, and the transition from outer crust to magnetosphere is determined by the local parameter $\beta=8\pi P/B^2$, where $P$ is the hydrostatic pressure in the star.

+The equations for $\vec{v}_p$ and $\vec{v}_n$ involve gravitational potential $\Psi$.
+It is prescribed by solving the Poisson equation in spherical symmetry, using the highly simplified equation of state (yielding a star of mass $M=1.11 ~M_\odot$).
+Although the outer layers of the star become strongly deformed from a spherical shape during the evolution, $\Psi$ is weakly affected because these layers contribute negligibly to the stars mass.
+Therefore, $\Psi$ is calculated once at the beginning of the simulation and used throughout.

+In axisymmetry there are no pressure gradients to balance the azimuthal component of $\vec{j}\times\vec{B}/c$ (elastic forces are also negligible when the magnetic field is ultra-strong, Section~2.2).
+In order to satisfy the azimuthal force balance, we introduce an azimuthal velocity $v_\phi \propto (\vec{j}\times\vec{B})_\phi$ which ensures that $(\vec{j}\times\vec{B})_\phi\approx 0$ in the entire domain \citep{bransgrove_magnetic_2018}.